 Step 1: In a large pan, brown your ground pork with the onion and finely chopped spices.

 Serve this pork spaghetti sauce on top of gluten free pasta or zucchini noodles.
-Because every brand of gluten free pasta has different cooking directions, I am not going to say how long to boil your pasta.
+Because every brand of gluten free pasta has different cooking directions, I will not say how long to boil your pasta.

 If you want zucchini noodles, you can use a spiralizer to make curly zucchini noodles, or you can buy pre-spiralized noodles at many grocery stores.

-This pork pasta sauce is pretty basic but you can jazz it up with veggies!
-One fantastic thing about it is that you can actually add extra veggies to add more nutrition and flavor.
+This pork pasta sauce is basic, but you can jazz it with veggies!
+One fantastic thing about it is that you can add extra veggies for more nutrition and flavor.
 Here are some other ideas to try out:

 - Yellow squash or zucchini